-The Company has unconditional option to require the cash payment of its 10% guaranteed return on the Investments and the cash repurchase of all or part of its equity interest after an initial 12-month period or, in lieu of full repayment, upon the Company giving three months prior notice to DMG, the Company may continue to hold its position for up to an additional 12 months, to August 31, 2023.
+The Company has unconditional option to require the cash payment of its 10% guaranteed return on the Investments and the cash repurchase of all or part of its equity interest after an initial 12-month period or, in lieu of full repayment, upon the Company giving prior notice to DMG, the Company may continue to hold its position.
 The 10% return and repurchase option granted to the Company in connection with the Investments is guaranteed by DMG.

-As the Company has not yet identified new investment opportunities offering similar or better returns than the 10% return on the existing Investments, the Company provided written notice to extend its position for the Investments until May 15, 2024.
+As the Company has not yet identified new investment opportunities offering similar or better returns than the 10% return on the existing Investments, the Company has extended its position in the Investments, during which time the Company will continue to earn a 10% return.

-The December 31, 2023 carrying value of the Investments is \$6,613,000 (USD 5,000,000) (December 31, 2022 - \$6,772,000 (USD 5,000,000)).
+The December 31, 2024 carrying value of the Investments is \$7,194,500 (USD 5,000,000) (December 31, 2023 - \$6,613,000 (USD 5,000,000)).
 The fair value of the Investments approximates the carrying value as the Company may redeem the Investments at any time.